 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Provide Safe Wisdom Teeth Removal for You and Your Family

 The emergence of wisdom teeth is one of the most painful experiences for anyone to endure.
 However, having them removed is the best way to healthy and painless dental hygiene.
 The experienced South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can remove your wisdom teeth and get you on the road for a speedy recovery.
 Reach out to us if you experience any tooth or jaw pain.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.